 The People Matter Trust

-Our team of advisers provide help with CV writing, career guidance, business start-up, job search, applications & letters to employers.
+Our team of advisers at People Matter Trust provide help with CV writing, career guidance, business start-up, job search, applications & letters to employers.
 We offer a wide range of workshops and training opportunities and a popular Job Club.
 Prospective employers like our service because they find job applicants are job-ready and potentially suitable for employment.

 Go Train supports an individual’s progress through the delivery of IAG, core skills (English, Maths, ICT), vocational training and personal development.
 Go Train is committed to meeting the learning and wider support needs of individuals, helping people to overcome barriers and realise their potential, while supporting their local community.